-The Issuer's ability to fulfil its obligations under the Capital Securities may be affected by certain factors as set out below which may affect the Issuer and either or both of its subsidiaries, South West Water Limited (which, together with its subsidiaries, is referred to in this Prospectus as "South West Water") and Viridor Limited (which, together with its subsidiaries, is referred to in this Prospectus as "Viridor").
-To the extent that any of the factors described below affect either or both of South West Water and Viridor, the Issuer will also be affected as it is a holding company and its financial position and results of operations are substantially dependent on those of its two major subsidiaries.
-The Issuer and its subsidiaries together are defined in this Prospectus as the "Group".
+The Issuer's ability to fulfil its obligations under the Capital Securities may be affected by certain factors as set out below which may affect the Issuer and its subsidiaries.
+To the extent that any of the factors described below affects its subsidiaries, the Issuer will also be affected as it is a holding company and its financial position and results of operations are substantially dependent on those of its subsidiaries.